top of page

 Biblical sins

 I'm not trying to spoil your fun, but I also don't want you to end up in Hell for eternity.
 Please take this as a loving "WARNING" which is my intent.
-The following is a list of sins that many people engage in regularly without realizing they are sins.
-These sins will lead to damnation if they are not repented and continue to be committed on a deliberate basis.
+The following is a list of sins that many of us engage in regularly, without realizing the ramifications.
+These sins will lead to damnation if they are not repented and continue to be committed on a deliberate ongoing basis:

 1. ARROGANCE: An attitude of superiority manifested in an overbearing manner or in presumptuous claims or assumptions (2 Timothy 3:2; 2 Corinthians 12:20; 2 Timothy 3:2; 1 Corinthians 5:2; 8:1; 13:4).